js-works/js-element/README.md

 # js-elements

-A R&D project to evaluate an alternative approach to component custom elements.
+A R&D project to evaluate an alternative approach to develop custom elements.

 #### Disclaimer:

-Project is in an early state ... and btw: It is currently not meant to ever be used in production.
+Project is in an early state ... and it is currently not meant to ever be used in production.

 ## Examples